Previous chapter | Index | Next chapter

-Wei Wuxian followed the two Lan juniors from a distance as they worked their protective array around the Mo family estate.
+Wei Wuxian followed the two Lan disciples from a distance as they built their protective array around the Mo family estate.
 They both looked serious and experienced, the older one perhaps more so, although Wei Wuxian found him a lot less interesting to look at.
 They bantered as they worked, speaking softly of this and that, speculating about Mo Xuanyu.
 He wouldn’t have cared what they said, except—

 He couldn’t help but listen more closely to their conversation.
-He was surprised to hear his own title be mentioned—frankly, he would have thought the whole world to have forgotten his existence in the span of months.
+He was surprised to hear his own title be mentioned—he would have thought the whole world to have forgotten his existence in the span of months.
 Never had he imagined he would one day become the subject of children’s tales.

 At least not this way, he thought somewhat grimly.
 Kidnapping children, truly?
 He may have robbed a few clans of their members, but he had never held anyone prisoner.
 They were all free to go; that had been the entire point.

 It was with more ease than he expected that he inserted himself into the boys’ conversation.
 Lan Jingyi, as he learned the boy’s name was, answered him with a sort of defiance and irritation that Wei Wuxian found wonderful.
-His smell marked him as immature, which could perhaps explain his carefree attitude, but Wei Wuxian had a feeling that there was more underneath it.
+His scent marked him as immature, which could perhaps explain his carefree attitude, but Wei Wuxian had a feeling that there was more underneath it.
 Things he was not privy to—things shifted and changed from his time as a living man.
 Lan Jingyi wore the same forehead ribbon that Wei Wuxian remembered seeing on Lan Wangji.

 As would he, if he were still dead and privy to the knowledge that after all the criticism thrown his way when he lived in Yiling, the cultivation world still chose to use the tools he had created then.
 Wei Wuxian eyed the spirit lure flags dancing in the evening breeze and smiled twistedly.